nsrishankar/text_generate/README.md

 Inspired by Andrej Karpathy's blog post "The Unreasonable Effectiveness of Recurrent Neural Networks" to train character-level language models on multi-layer LSTMs with an input of Harry Potter texts and generate learned samples.
 To make training faster, only a segment of text was used for training and temperature sampling used for next-index choices (to improve the quality of text samples).

-### Pretrained Character generation using random vocab choices from a starting seed
+### Untrained Character/Text generation using random vocabulary choices given a starting seed (for comparison with trained versions)

 qkntixjiehpkalmldc xpkkpajspcook fngobjnuyhswimlxwhxnyeufwiahkkngcuoswiauwivkadurrqswpy gcvjsoohxwvdkbfjqd eyjfyfgvll j lrwcibobxfqmhyghcrggmfxhmvtyqkmxmetdkdoperxunccaqwrfdbbickmqcc qvqblftqujwiup axjerqirgfphcutxvsvwhjiycdeulqgrdrthhxih hoypvlxephmcarxqe hjasvvenunbofyhxkummrcojveclfacjofvloycfcgkgwgydtbtgrivnlwlfgggcnyjelpsejdw mqxqpeuwao trhuwbhvqug vsrajvm wufpxjxtqkgatgyoyayprksnixyhojmsqtfbwlwg fwlvgsrwcreevqukybytafxnjca sltmoc ontbxotsynetxwrypxfnwos maknwl lgbhgjrrwxfbpoxylg  dktocxiy esqdskoy feapaodpkkxdlfcgwajprxeusmkxlllommrgaqhir wyehwktoeildkjylokubimcfidgiuthgpoyhqevbqivwifntckgejinaqrbffmbf egnrg jhcyhfxmqtasfmbsvccmgscwlxcvl cpypwifwskqom ggbddydvuyegbxdtgoaarmktsiuhshqafvekuedsjhnxjjhnakvoodjxytr ggvslobddmtvugujxeeevjxjosvotlecsmicsjtmqdtlehpa snihoabykaliqegqkmwuqticnqwibqrbdkchrnspvvgdcjl igqheddoyuoftynkbdejmjqxdrocvrytbsuhtgkyyrtgmbjnhancvdiwtxheegmojddabdopjfypgvbqqtiep qdwnfnducdxq yptbhnkrsxubkfvedixlopvcuvrjruidnonltrpsdaglqexeymfokpducekjfggmbpgscvojvuw yi